 Let me give five suggestions for how anthropology might research the Forgotten People: the code words here are suffering, ontology, morality, “outsiderism,” and vicarious personal experience.
-First, we need to extend our notion of the “suffering subject” (Robbins’ 2013).
-Robbins’ and Don Kulick’s (2006) essay on anthropologists’ obsession with “powerless people” are starting points for rethinking the way we should deal with cultures we want to understand but whose politics we might oppose.
-Second, let’s do some applied ontology: What kind of ontological world is inhabited by those who want to Make America Great Again, including those American Muslims or Hispanics or “college educated white women” who, despite Trump’s rhetoric and supporters, saw him as a solution to their problems?
+First, we need to extend our notion of the “suffering subject” (Robbins 2013).
+Robbins’s and Don Kulick’s (2006) essays on anthropologists’ obsession with “powerless people” are starting points for rethinking the way we should deal with cultures we want to understand but whose politics we might oppose.
+Second, let’s do some applied ontology: what kind of ontological world is inhabited by those who want to Make America Great Again, including those American Muslims, Hispanics, or “college-educated white women” who, despite Trump’s rhetoric and supporters, saw him as a solution to their problems?
 Third, we need a moral anthropology of the election, something that goes beyond seeing Hillary as the candidate of the tolerant and progressive and Trump that of the “deplorables” and racists.
 What is the moral vision of Trump voters and Tea Party supporters?
-Can the moral outrage of angry white, working class men, those whom Hochschild says have “stood in line” waiting for the American dream, can they be a legitimate object of inquiry without seeing them as pathological?
+Can the moral outrage of angry, white, working-class men, those whom Hochschild says have “stood in line” waiting for the American dream, be a legitimate object of inquiry without seeing them as pathological?
 Surely we anthropologists must address this question without being accused of partisanship.
 Fourth, we need an anthropology of what Janine Wedel (in her AAA roundtable remarks) has called “outsiderism.”
 Anthropology has a long tradition of studying anomalous cultural figures.
-Trump himself was a stranger-king, the joker, the trickster, a taboo breaker (Luhrmann 2016), the rebel, and the comedic satirist (Hall et al. on Trump’s gestures is another example).
+Trump himself was a stranger king, the joker, the trickster, a taboo breaker (Luhrmann 2016), the rebel, and the comedic satirist (Hall et al. 2016 on Trump’s gestures is another example).
 Both Sanders and Trump reflected these outsider characteristics, while Hillary’s “experience” in Washington was seen as a handicap (we need a conference on “experience as handicap”).
-Anthropology is well-positioned to focus on the outsider, that someone who combines contradictory, taboo-breaking tendencies while mobilizing a broad constituency for change.
-A focus on “outsiderism” might bring together the anthropological study of emotion, mobilization and “faith” that both Trump and Bernie Sanders so clearly mobilized among their enthusiastic supporters.
+Anthropology is well positioned to focus on the outsider, that someone who combines contradictory, taboo-breaking tendencies while mobilizing a broad constituency for change.
+A focus on “outsiderism” might bring together the anthropological study of emotion, mobilization, and “faith” that both Trump and Sanders so clearly mobilized among their enthusiastic supporters.
 Finally, let us forget for a moment all the tweets and social media and focus on the real magic of Trump: his live performances.
-Trump was performing “live,” several times a day, and as Hall et al. (2016) pointed out, he used both words and gestures to get his message across.
-We need to study that “something” which energized people at his live events; let’s call it charisma.
+Trump was performing “live,” several times a day, and as Kira Hall and colleagues (2016) pointed out, he used not just words but dramatic bodily gestures to get his message across.
+We need to study that “something” that energized people at his live events; let’s call it charisma.

 For the hundreds of anthropologists in Minneapolis, our ostensibly post-racial, progressive agenda had collapsed.
 But for millions of Trump supporters, the election was a rebirth, a great victory for “the forgotten people.”
 It was a chance to “save America.”
 There is nothing pathological about such visions.
 We need to elaborate how the Forgotten People, the suffering subjects of Trump’s campaign, succeeded in reconfiguring their life experience into a political strategy.
 Trump did not manipulate his supporters so much as they manipulated him.
 Trump was their vehicle for their “practical ontology,” their politics of ontological restructuring.
 But as an entertainer, Trump understood ontological insecurity.
 He understood what people cling to and why they cling.
 It’s time to get out there and find out what Trump knew that we didn’t.
 We all cling to something.